 Manuscript format: Authors may submit papers in any format.
 Authors of accepted papers are asked to format their work according to the following guidelines.
 Accepted manuscripts shall employ APA Style for references and citations with most references in text in parentheticals and a bibliography at the end of the article.

 Specific editorial conventions of which authors should be aware are:

 - Headings in the body of an article follow the style of Roman numeral, capital letter, numeral, lower case letter.

-Also, please note that there are three preferred formats for digital artwork submission: Encapsulated PostScript (EPS), and Tagged Image Format (TIFF).
+- There are three preferred formats for digital artwork submission: Encapsulated PostScript (EPS), and Tagged Image Format (TIFF).
 We suggest that line art be saved as EPS files.
 Alternately, these may be saved as PDF files at 600 dots per inch (dpi) or better at final size.
 Tone art, or photographic images, should be saved as TIFF files with a resolution of 300 dpi at final size.
 For combination figures, or artwork that contains both photographs and labeling, we recommend saving figures as EPS files, or as PDF files with a resolution of 600 dpi or better at final size.
-More detailed information on the submission of electronic artwork can be found at www.blackwellpublishing.com/authors/digill.asp.

 Simultaneous submission policy: Simultaneous submission of papers to JELS and other journals is permitted.
 JELS, however, requires that if a submission is accepted for publication in JELS before acceptance by another journal, the author commits to publishing the article in JELS.
 Thus, if JELS accepts an article before other journals have acted, the author must publish in JELS.
 If an author receives an acceptance before JELS has acted, the author is free to withdraw the submission from JELS, or to request an expedited review from JELS.
 Please contact JELS for details.